b-husein/productivity-app/README.md

 - Clean, responsive, well organized and simple with Modern UI Design.
 - Coded with Bootstrap, Javascript, MongoDB and Express; 🔨
 - Coded as a project from [Learn Javascript: Full-Stack from scratch;](https://www.udemy.com/course/learn-javascript-full-stack-from-scratch/) with some of my own modifications.
+- Updated security, you can login with credentials: UN: productiveAnt PW: productiveAnt123